University-of-Texas-at-Dallas-Education/.github/profile/README.md

-# Amplify
+# CometAI

-## Overview of Amplify
+## Overview of CometAI

-Amplify is Vanderbilt University's open-source enterprise platform for generative AI, designed to empower organizations with the ability to innovate across disciplines.
-By offering a flexible and cost-efficient chat-based interface, Amplify allows users to experiment with and deploy generative AI solutions tailored to their specific needs.
+CometAI is UTD's enterprise platform for generative AI, designed to empower organizations with the ability to innovate across disciplines.
+By offering a flexible and cost-efficient chat-based interface, CometAI allows users to experiment with and deploy generative AI solutions tailored to their specific needs.
 Its architecture supports vendor independence, ensuring that users can select and switch between a variety of AI models, such as those from OpenAI and Anthropic, without being locked into a single provider.

 ## Key Use Cases

-Amplify has been deployed in diverse contexts, including:
+CometAI has been deployed in diverse contexts, including:
 * **Higher Education**: Streamlining content creation, such as generating quizzes, study guides, or visual aids for lectures.
 * **Administrative Operations**: Automating tasks like policy summarization and contract review to improve efficiency.
 * **Cross-Disciplinary Research**: Enabling teams from various fields to experiment with generative AI applications, such as data visualization or text generation, while maintaining control over their data.
-Amplify’s customization options, such as creating reusable templates and domain-specific assistants, make it an adaptable tool for institutional needs.
+CometAI’s customization options, such as creating reusable templates and domain-specific assistants, make it an adaptable tool for institutional needs.

 ## Open-Source Advantage

-As an open-source platform, Amplify offers the following benefits:
+As an open-source platform, CometAI offers the following benefits:
 * **Modification**: Users can tailor the platform to suit unique requirements.
-* **Accessibility**: Organizations can deploy Amplify in their own AWS environments, reducing dependency on external providers.
+* **Accessibility**: Organizations can deploy CometAI in their own AWS environments, reducing dependency on external providers.
-* **Community-Driven Improvements**: Amplify’s open-source model fosters a collaborative ecosystem where users can contribute enhancements and share best practices.
+* **Community-Driven Improvements**: CometAI’s open-source model fosters a collaborative ecosystem where users can contribute enhancements and share best practices.

-## Amplify Costs & Pricing Overview
+## CometAI Costs & Pricing Overview

-Amplify is an **open-source platform**, meaning there are no licensing fees to use it.
+CometAI is an **open-source platform**, meaning there are no licensing fees to use it.
 However, users must cover costs associated with **hosting** and **AI token** usage based on the cloud provider and AI models.

 ### Estimating Costs

-Please Note: the minimum cost associated with hosting an instance of Amplify with no usage is ~$250/mo.
+Please Note: the minimum cost associated with hosting an instance of CometAI with no usage is ~$250/mo.
 This is due to the fact that there are some provisioned resources in AWS do not scale completely to zero, and there is some cost associated with keeping the instance alive.

 * Hosting Costs:
-  * Users are responsible for paying for AWS costs associated with hosting Amplify.
+  * Users are responsible for paying for AWS costs associated with hosting CometAI.
   * Cost may vary based on usage and configuration.
 * AI Token Usage Costs:
-  * Amplify connects to AI models that charge per 1,000 input and output tokens (a token is approximately 4 characters of text).
+  * CometAI connects to AI models that charge per 1,000 input and output tokens (a token is approximately 4 characters of text).
   * Costs depend on the AI model used in your conversations.

 For more details on pricing, refer to: